 In the Reading Settings screen, select the following:

-- Front page displays: select ‘A static page …’
+- Front page displays: select ‘A static page (select below)’

-The page you chose in Front page displays > A static page should now display as the home page of your site …
+The page you have selected in Front page displays > A static page should be displayed as your site’s home page.

-If you type the ‘old’ URL of the page you have now specified as your new home page into your web browser, WordPress will direct you back to the home page.
+If a visitor types in the old URL of the page you have specified to be your home page into your web browser (i.e.